 To create or edit a training notification template, navigate to Training > Notification Templates.
-Under System Templates, you can click one of our built-in training notification templates to open it in our What You See Is What You Get (WYSIWYG) editor and make changes.
+Under System Templates, click one of our built-in training notification templates to open it in our What You See Is What You Get (WYSIWYG) editor and make changes.
 Saving changes to a built-in system template will save a copy of your edit to the Drafts category under My Templates.

 You can also create your own training notification templates by clicking the + New Training Notification Template button in the top-right corner of the My Templates subtab.